negativetwelve/markmiyashita.com/_includes/cs61a/notes/dictionaries.md

 #### Dictionaries in Environment Diagrams

 Dictionaries have a representation in environment diagrams too.
-We represent it by listing the type <i>dict</i> above the boxes with the keys on the left and the values on the right.
-The name of our dictionary, <code>ages</code>, points to the dict object.
-Here is what our <code>ages</code> dictionary would look like:
+We represent it by listing the type _dict_ above the boxes with the keys on the left and the values on the right.
+The name of our dictionary, `ages`, points to the dict object.
+Here is what our `ages` dictionary would look like:

 ![Environment Diagram](/public/images/dictionaries/environment_diagram_01.png)